Skip to main content

 The guidelines and criteria for proposing data sources have been described in section 2 of this document.
 Furthermore, data presentations, interactivity aspects and visualisations will be constantly enhanced by the internal IT team while always open for external proposals and suggestions.

-Specific details about what indicators will be published next, their source, availability, aspects that can(not) be included and projected timelines will be documented in the Annex, categorised under (1) Cancer Burden, (2) Prevention, (3) Screening, (4) Diagnosis and Treatment, (5) Improved Quality of Life, (6) Outcomes and (7) Policies.
-Next will be the inclusion of the age inequality dimension (Quarter 3 and 4, 2022).
-Variables related to healthcare, treatments and national control plans will follow in 2023.
+Specific details about what indicators will be published next, their source, availability, aspects that can(not) be included and projected timelines are documented in the Annex, categorised under (1) Cancer Burden, (2) Prevention, (3) Screening, (4) Diagnosis and Treatment, (5) Improved Quality of Life, (6) Outcomes and (7) Policies.

-Another important evolution will be coordination and alignment with the Cancer Country Profiles (prepared by the OECD) by making the Country Profile Graphs directly accessible on the ECIR Website (Quarter 4, 2022).
+Another important evolution will be coordination and alignment with the Cancer Country Profiles (prepared by the OECD) by making the Country Profile Graphs directly accessible on the ECIR Website.
+New data will be integrated from the second edition of Country Cancer Profiles that will be published in February 2025.

 In terms of overarching principles, the ECIR will also aim to provide additional evidence on inequalities in cancer prevention and care, including the consideration of vulnerable or marginalised population groups, aiming to advance knowledge on the extent, causes of, and possible solutions for inequalities in cancer.
 Fulfilling these aims will naturally depend on data discovery, availability, quality and fitness for purpose.